 Yet to sign up for the ISSA nutrition cert?
 My site visitors get a special discount here.
 You can even get this nutrition cert for free with the purchase of their personal trained cert (an excellent combo).

-- Describe and define the main terms associated with oxygenation and hydration of athletes.
+- Describe and define the main terms associated with the oxygenation and hydration of athletes.

 - Know about balancing water in the body.

 - Find estimates for the hydration needs of athletes.

-- Know the effects of dehydration and relate it to athletic performances.
+- Know the effects of dehydration and relate them to athletic performances.

 - Know what role oxygen plays in the human body.

-- Discuss the nutrients and other nutritional substances that relate to the flow of blood and oxygen in the body.
+- Discuss the nutrients and other nutritional substances related to blood and oxygen flow in the body.

 Water and Oxygen are two of the more important nutrients for our health and our performance ability.
-Research has been shown that even the small variations in the water balance of the body will affect our performance in bad ways.
-Even though these two things are so important, many people take them for granted and just neglect their importance.
-This is going to be true for athletes and for those that are not athletes.
+Research has shown that even small variations in the body’s water balance will negatively affect our performance.
+Even though these two things are so important, many people take them for granted and neglect them.
+This will be true for athletes and those that are not athletes.

-The consumption of water is required every day for optimal health and solid athletic performance.
+Water consumption is required every day for optimal health and solid athletic performance.
 Hypohydration is still very common among both nonathletes and athletes alike.
-This is when the intake of water does not meet our need for hydration.
+This is when water intake does not meet our need for hydration.
 This puts you in a state of dehydration.

 Euhydration is a term that means we are adequately hydrated.
-And then hyperhydration is the opposite of dehydration, and it is where we have too much water in the body.
+And then hyperhydration is the opposite of dehydration, and it is when we have too much water in the body.

 A Word of Caution

-Electrolytes are something to take into account when we are aiming to be euhydrated.
+Electrolytes are something to consider when we aim to be euhydrated.

-The things attributed to the daily water balance are going to be total activities throughout the day, the climate you are in, their health status, the clothing worn, and food consumed throughout the day.
+The things attributed to the daily water balance will be total activities throughout the day, your climate, your health status, the clothing worn, and food consumed throughout the day.